y14e/sigmachine/README.md

 ### any

-Runs tasks with limited concurrency.
-Resolves when all tasks succeed, or rejects on the first error.
+Resolves with the first fulfilled result.
+Rejects if all tasks fail.

 ```ts
 any(tasks, signal);